idris-bayes/log-domain/README.md

-A partial port of the Haskell library [log-domain](https://hackage.haskell.org/package/log-domain) into Idris2 for numerics in the log domain.
+A partial port of the Haskell library [log-domain](https://hackage.haskell.org/package/log-domain) for numerics in the log domain into Idris2.